 4. Raneh Falls And The Ken Crocodile Sanctuary

 Located around 20 kilometers away from Khajuraho, the Raneh Falls are formed when the Ken river falls from the canyons of the Rewa Plateau.
 The Ken Crocodile sanctuary is located near Raneh Falls.

 There are not many modes of transport available to reach Panna directly.
 The nearest airbase is located in Khajuraho.
 The nearest railheads to Panna is in Khajuraho which is well connected to major cities in the country via frequent trains.
 Panna is connected to nearby cities like Bhopal and major cities like Delhi through NH 75.

-By Air - The airport in Panna is currently non-functional and the nearest one is in Khajuraho.
+The airport in Panna is currently non-functional and the nearest one is in Khajuraho Airport (HJR) at a distance of 44 km..
 Private taxis are easily accessible from the airport to cover the remaining distance.